rahel-yab/Credit-Risk-Model/README.md

 This project focuses on building a **credit risk modeling pipeline** using transactional data in a context where **no explicit default labels are available**.
 The primary objective is to estimate customer credit risk by engineering a **proxy target variable** derived from customer behavior, enabling supervised learning in alignment with real-world credit scoring constraints.

-The project follows industry-aligned best practices, including exploratory data analysis (EDA), feature engineering, proxy target construction, model training, testing, and preparation for deployment.
+The project follows industry-aligned best practices, including exploratory data analysis (EDA), feature engineering, proxy target construction, model training, testing, and production deployment.

+**Status**: ✅ **COMPLETE** - All tasks implemented and deployed

 ---